The Role of Fiber Lasers in Electric Motors (E-Motors) Production

 - An engine is a motor that converts thermal energy to mechanical work.
 So, an engine is a specific type of motor.

-In industry, the two terms above are used interchangeably, but there is a clear difference between how electric motors convert electricity into motion whereas ICE engines convert fuel (e.g. petrol and diesel) into motion.
+In industry, the two terms above are used interchangeably, but there is a clear difference between how electric motors, which convert electricity into motion whereas ICE engines convert fuel (e.g. petrol and diesel) into motion.
+Of course, there are also hybrid models available too, which actually use both electric and ICE technologies, using fuel as top-up/back-up where electric power is not available.

 Electric motors improved reliability through simpler technology